Tuesday, 22 August 2023

 On the embankment cars are allowed with a special permit only, but an astonishing number of locals come here by bicycle, foot or skating to enjoy an organic ice-cream (the scoop goes for 2.20 EUR in 2023), coffee or cold organic drink and enjoy the farm and the countryside.

 The ice-cream is made right here on the farm: from the milking station to the ice-cream factory it's only about 25 metres, and another few metres to the cafe.

 and the ice-cream parlour is closed in winter.

 The farm itself is driven according to the seven Bioland principles, with about 80 cows (which all have individual names) and calves who are fed by and kept together with their mothers until they eat grass and hay (which is at an age of about five weeks).
-The farm also keeps a few other animals like geese, two pigs, a couple of goats and chicken (both hens and cocks) and gives home to a lot of wildlife like a sparrow colony and swallows.
+The cattle race comes without horns naturally, so no harm is done to the animals in order to remove them.
+The farm also keeps a few other animals like geese, two pigs, a couple of goats, pheasants and chicken (both hens and cocks) and gives home to a lot of wildlife like a sparrow colony and swallows.

 There's a nice playground for children, and if you want to stay longer (minimum one week) the family rents out several pleasant holiday apartments (but make sure to book well in advance for holiday seasons).

-Throughout the covid-19 summers the stylish mobile coffee bar of Coffee Bike stops in the very city centre on Ansgarikirchhof Monday through Saturday and offers both, fully organic coffee drinks and Kaemena's ice-cream to passers-by.
-Unfortunately they do not have neither eatable ice-cream wafers nor ceramics cups for the coffee, so you're forced to enjoy your treat in non-compostable one-way cups unless you bring your own.
+Starting with the covid-19 summers a stylish mobile coffee bar of the Coffee Bike franchise has been popping up in the very city centre on Ansgarikirchhof during the warm season.
+In addition to the fully organic coffee drinks there is a separate mobile booth with Kaemena's ice-cream.
+Unfortunately they do not offer neither eatable ice-cream wafers nor earthenware cups for the coffee, so you are forced to enjoy it in non-compostable one-way cups unless you bring your own.

 [Bremen, Neustadt, Blockland, organic, ice-cream, cafe, accommodation, farms]